nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Finding clients by name: `find`

 You can find clients by simply entering their name.
-If you wish to search for clients with a specific attribute such as gender, age, insurance plan name, etc, refer to the `filter` command below.
+If you wish to filter clients by specific attributes such as gender, age, insurance plan name, etc, refer to [Filtering clients by attributes](#filtering-clients-by-attributes--filter) below.

 Format: `find KEYWORD [MORE_KEYWORDS]`